 Related Product: Titanium (Ti) Sputtering Target

-Our materials are carefully handled to prevent damage during storage and transportation and to preserve the quality of our products in their original condition.
+Our rotatory titanium sputtering target are carefully handled to prevent damage during storage and transportation and to preserve the quality of our products in their original condition.

-Stanford Advanced Materials specializes in producing high purity Rotatory Titanium sputtering targets with the highest possible density and smallest possible average grain sizes for use in semiconductor, chemical vapor deposition (CVD) and physical vapor deposition (PVD) display and optical applications.
+SAM specializes in producing high purity rotatory titanium sputtering target with the highest possible density and smallest possible average grain sizes for use in semiconductor, chemical vapor deposition (CVD) and physical vapor deposition (PVD) display and optical applications.